-If you need some “bells” to remind you, I recommend the free Echo App.
+If you need something to remind you to pray, I recommend the Echo App.
 With the free version, you can record your prayer requests, paste in the text of a scripture, and then set a time for the app to send you a notification for you to pray.
 The reminders can be set for any prayer at any time you choose.

 Eventually, these notifications will instill in you a habit: the battle is best fought on your knees.